lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 # Environment with perceptibles traces

-Leave some traces/change the environment to make actions visible
+Modify the environment / leave some traces to make actions visible